davestearns/tutorials/src/authentication.md

 ## Sessions

-Under the hood, HTTP is a stateless protocol, but that's not your typical user experience on the web.
+Under the hood, HTTP is a stateless protocol that remembers nothing between requests, but that's not your typical user experience on the web.
 When you use social media, shop online, or pay bills electronically, you sign-in once, and then perform multiple operations as that authenticated user.
 You don't have to provide your credentials every time you do something that interacts with the server.

 This implies that you have some sort of authenticated session with the server, but if HTTP is stateless, how is that possible?
 If your sign-in request went to one [downstream server](building-blocks.md#load-balancers-and-api-gateways), but your subsequent request went to a different server, how does that different server know who you are?